MuleSoft-AI-Chain-Project/example-mule-apps/service_now_incident_agent/README.md

 <img src="src/main/resources/ServiceNowConnection.png" width="50%" height="50%" />

 #### Custom Field (*AI Summary*)
-1 custom fields need to be created for this mule flow in ServiceNow.
+1 custom field need to be created for this mule flow in ServiceNow.
 - *AI Summary* - field where the flow will write suggestion based on AI
 - After creating the field, the technical name need to be replaced in the Transform Message before Editing the ServiceNow incident in the mule flow.